Jini812/Online-Book-Store---SQL/README.md

 * Orders.csv – Contains transaction records.

 ## SQL Queries Included
--	1. Retrieve all books in the "Fiction" genre
+-	1.Retrieve all books in the "Fiction" genre
 -	2.Find the books published after the year 1950
 -	3.List all the customers from the canada
 -	4.Show orders placed in November 2023